 The Bodhisatta was once a king.
 The people of the city used to make animal sacrifices to the gods and he devised a scheme to stop this.
 He lied that he had vowed to a tree fairy that if he became king he would offer the flesh of one thousand subjects who did bad things.
 After this, nobody ever broke the precepts again.

 The Bodhisatta was once a king.
 A former advisor who he had expelled convinced a rival king to conquer the Bodhisatta because, in order to avoid any deaths, he would not resist.
 Buried up to his neck to be eaten by jackals, the Bodhisatta managed to escape and this convinced the invading king it was a mistake to conquer a man as virtuous as the Bodhisatta, so he returned to his own kingdom.

 The Bodhisatta was once a crown prince.
-While traveling home one time he encountered a fearsome ogre and tried to kill it, but was unable because his weapons could not penetrate its shaggy fur.
-But the ogre, impressed by his bravery, decided not to kill the Bodhisatta.
+While traveling home one time, he encountered a fearsome ogre and tried to kill him, but was unable because his weapons could not penetrate his shaggy fur.
+But the ogre, impressed by the Bodhisatta’s bravery, decided not to kill him.
 He then preached to the ogre who gave up his evil ways.

 The Bodhisatta was once a farmer.
 One day his plow struck a giant gold bar.
 He couldn’t lift it, so he cut it into four pieces and carried each to his home.

 The Bodhisatta was once a monkey.
 Every day he went to eat fruit on an island in the river by hopping onto a lone rock between the island and the shore.
 A crocodile once sat on the rock trying to eat the Bodhisatta, but he outwitted the crocodile by convincing it to open its mouth.
 The Bodhisatta knew that when crocodiles open their jaws they close their eyes, so he was able to jump on the crocodile’s head and get across the river safely.